 We are proud to have been designated a CMS four-star facility!

 Adirondack Health participates in the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey, a national standard for measuring patients' perspectives on hospital care.
-Patients' hospital experience information is updated on a quarterly basis and available to the public on the Hospital Quality Alliance's (HQA) website.
+Patients' hospital experience information is updated on a quarterly basis and available to the public on the Hospital Quality Alliance's (HQA) website, Hospital Compare.
+A similar tool, Nursing Home Compare, provides information about the quality of nursing homes around the country.

 The HQA is a national public-private collaboration of hospital groups, consumer representatives, physician and nursing organizations, employers and health insurers, oversight organizations and government agencies dedicated to encouraging hospitals to voluntarily collect and publicize quality of care information.